Snapshots »

 It was.
 In a way.
 But this scene remained incongruous for us, the two Westerners.
 It made us laugh.
 The Chinese guys didn’t understand why.

-Humour, jokes, what’s funny and what’s not strongly differs in cultures.
+Humour, jokes, what’s funny and what’s not strongly differ across cultures.

-When I first came to Canada, I couldn’t really understand any of the Jay Leno jokes on the Tonight Show because I lack the basics understanding of North-American culture.
-Stand up comedy was also fairly new to me.
-On the other side, I found some situations totally hilarious :
+When I first came to Canada, I couldn’t really understand any of the Jay Leno jokes on the Tonight Show because I lacked a basic understanding of North American culture.
+Stand-up comedy was also fairly new to me.
+On the other side, I found some situations totally hilarious:

-• The huge line up at Tim Horton drive-through while nobody was queuing inside (are people that lazy they can’t get out of their car ?)
+The huge lineup at Tim Horton’s drive-through while nobody was queuing inside (are people that lazy they can’t get out of their car?)

 I focus less on culture shock situations now, since I’m kind of used to my Canadian life.
 Yet, I’m experiencing another culture shock, with my friends and family back in France.